 Many members also reported being happy to offer a 'sliding scale' style of fees, where depending on your individual and financial circumstances, you and your counsellor may be able to negotiate a lower fee that meets your needs.

-Counselling fees are very reasonable, and are often less than the 'gap' charged by a psychologist, even with a rebate.
-If you have Private Health Insurance, it is also worth checking with your insurer if they offer counselling rebates - depending on your policy, Bupa, Medibank, ahm, Police Health, Emergency Services Health, St Luke's Health, Phoenix Health, CUA, Doctor's Health, and Grand United may provide rebates, with this list constantly growing.
+Counselling fees are often less than the 'gap' charged by a psychologist, even with a rebate.
+If you have private health insurance, it is also worth checking with your insurer if they offer counselling rebates.
+Depending on your policy, Bupa, Medibank, ahm, Police Health, Emergency Services Health, St Luke's Health, Phoenix Health, CUA, Doctor's Health, and Grand United may provide rebates, with this list constantly growing.

-Counsellors are also very accessible across Australia - 63% of respondents reported they could see a new client within 7 days, whilst 23% could accommodate an urgent request within 48 hours.
+Counsellors are also very accessible across Australia - in 2021 63% of respondents reported they could see a new client within 7 days and 23% could accommodate an urgent request within 48 hours.